-It is the intention of the Township to complete required repairs and place the standpipe back in service once a sustainable repair solution has been developed for the mixing system.
+It is the intention of the Township to complete required repairs and place the standpipe back in service later in 2026.

 Annual Funding Model

 The Lakefield water system is supported through user charges.
 The majority of customers are charged a uniform flat rate with some metered charges for multi-residential, commercial and institutional customers.
 The total billing yields approximately \$1.35 million dollars annually and additional reserve transfers offset annual capital expenditures.